ChainSwordCS/CHokiMod/README.md

   - ChainSwordCS - Documentation and reverse-engineering of HzMod, development of ChokiStream

 - ### Original Code
-  - Sono - for creating the HzMod project and the code from which CHokiMod was forked.
+  - Sono - for creating the HzMod project and the code from which ChirunoMod was forked.

   - #### Additional credits for original HorizonM / HzMod
     - Minnow - figuring out how Base processes can be used